sap4pulsars/peace_pulsar/README.md

 Command :

-1) /home/psr/software/pulsareace-code/bin/autos2.exe -f <pfd filename>
+1) /home/psr/software/pulsareace-code/bin/autos2.exe -f [filename]

+This generates a .qual file with multiple scores.
+The last score generated is the overall score.

-2)  python score.py
+2)  Execute the command : python  score.py which prints the final score to stdout